Cobh, Ireland

 People living in Cobh were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Cobh, you should pack a variety of clothing suitable for a temperate maritime climate, including warm sweaters, waterproof jackets, and sturdy shoes for walking on cobblestone streets.
 Don't forget to pack plenty of layers as the weather can change quickly.
 You should also pack essential documents such as your passport, driver's license, birth certificate, and any necessary immigration paperwork.
 If you take prescription medication, ensure you have enough to last until you can arrange a new prescription in Ireland.
 Electronics like your laptop, phone, and chargers are essential, but remember that Ireland uses Type G plugs, so you may need to bring a power adapter.
 If you're planning on driving in Cobh, consider packing a GPS or a reliable map.
 Pack personal items that will make your new place feel like home, such as photos, favorite books, or small keepsakes.
 Don't forget toiletries for the first few days, although you can easily buy these in Cobh.
-Lastly, pack some Euros for immediate expenses upon arrival, until you can set up a local bank account," said one expat in Cobh.
+Lastly, pack some Euros for immediate expenses upon arrival, until you can set up a local bank account," remarked one expat who made the move to Cobh.

 Where should I setup a bank account in Cobh?